ibm-cloud-docs/Cloudant/api/authorization.md

 <!--

-### Example of using JavaScript to send an authorization modification request
+See the following example that uses JavaScript to send an authorization modification request:

 ```javascript
 var nano = require('nano');